microsoft/vscode-docs/blogs/2017/12/18/chrome-debugging-december-2017.md

 December 20, 2017 by [Kenneth Auchenberg](https://twitter.com/auchenberg)

-Over the recent months, we have been busy improving the Chrome debugging experience for Visual Studio Code, and today we are happy to release two new features that we think will make client-side JavaScript debugging in VS Code easier and more reliable.
+Over the recent months, we have been busy improving the Chrome debugging experience for Visual Studio Code, and today we are happy to release three new features that we think will make client-side JavaScript debugging in VS Code easier and more reliable.

 If you aren't familiar with the Microsoft [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) extension, it allows you to debug your client-side JavaScript running in Google Chrome.
 This adds a new aspect to VS Code's existing JavaScript debugging experience, where out-of-the-box you can debug your server-side JavaScript in Node.js.
 Having both debuggers installed allows you to do seamless full-stack JavaScript debugging.